CUB3D/ghidra-hexagon-sleigh/Hexagon/README.md

 Supports:
-- Dissassembly up to v73
+- Dissassembly up to v73, all instructions supported
 - Most commonly used constant extenders supported
 - No broken java plugins needed
 - Support for hardware loops
 - Includes support for redacted System/Monitor and System/Guest instructions
 - Pcode implemented for most ops, (Only a few never-seen MPY and NV instructions are missing)
 - Function start recovery
-- < 150 unimplemented ops

 Currently broken / unimplemented:
 - Some immediate extensions are missing for less common ops and most duplexes